IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpn_gateway_connection.html.markdown

 		- `value` - (Optional, String) The IKE identity FQDN value.
 	- `type` - (Computed, String) Indicates whether `peer.address` or `peer.fqdn` is used.

-- `peer_cidrs` - (Optional, Forces new resource, List) List of peer CIDRs for this resource.
+- `peer_cidrs` - (Optional, DEPRECATED, Forces new resource, List) List of peer CIDRs for this resource.
-- `peer_address` - (Required, String) The IP address of the peer VPN gateway.
+- `peer_address` - (Optional, DEPRECATED, String) The IP address of the peer VPN gateway.
 - `preshared_key` - (Required, Forces new resource, String) The preshared key.
 - `timeout` - (Optional, Integer) Dead peer detection timeout in seconds.
 Default value is 10.
 - `vpn_gateway` - (Required, Forces new resource, String) The unique identifier of the VPN gateway.